SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 - "The groups will be identical to the SABS year-long open source software groups."
 - "Project management will consist of (at least) daily stand-ups and the use of GitHub issues and pull requests."
-- "Submit your GitHub repository for assessment by 5:30pm Friday 23rd September."
+- "Submit your GitHub repository for assessment by 5:30pm Friday 22nd October."
 ---

 # Pharmokinetic Modelling